Update: July 25, 2018

 Over the past 10-15 years, new development in Stapleton, Lowry and outlying Denver metropolitan areas has contributed to additional traffic throughout the northeast Denver area.
 As one of the only major north-south connections in the entire northeast Denver area, Quebec now carries heavy traffic loads and the ability to move safely and efficiently through the corridor is constrained.

 Building from recommendations of Denver’s East Side Mobility Plan (2010) and the Quebec Street Alternatives Analysis (2015), Denver Public Works will focus on implementing the best solutions to improve and address all modes of travel.
-During the process, the project team is ollaborating with the community to identify and design a project that balances the interests and needs of motorists, transit riders, pedestrians, adjacent property owners, businesses and residents.

 The Quebec Street improvement project will address the lack of adequate travel and turning lanes to address increasing travel demand and allow smooth turning to/from Quebec onto east-west streets.
 Improvements are needed because: